 His songs have been recorded by a diverse selection of artists including Lenny Kravitz' (performing “American Woman”) and used for television and movie soundtracks including Seinfeld, The Simpsons, American Beauty, and Austin Powers 2.
 He has been animated on The Simpsons, sat in and performed with The Late Show with David Letterman band.

 Noted for his contributions as an iconic Canadian rock musician and for his support of emerging artists as a producer, Randy Bachman has received many awards, including the Order of Canada (2009), which is Canada’s highest civilian honour for lifetime achievement.
 He continues to be in much demand as a songwriter, session player and solo artist.
-Though his music industry awards include dozens of coveted acknowledgments of legendary achievements, when asked which award is his most prized, he responds, "The one I haven't got yet."
+Though his music industry awards include dozens of coveted acknowledgments of legendary achievements, when asked which award is his most prized, he responded, "The one I haven't got yet."

 Randy Bachman’s already expansive career continued to diversify.
-In 2005 when he established himself as an engaging radio personality; Randy Bachman’s Vinyl Tap on CBC and Sirius satellite radio is heard by millions worldwide each week.
+In 2005 he established himself as an engaging radio personality; Randy Bachman’s Vinyl Tap on CBC and Sirius satellite radio is heard by millions worldwide each week.
 In addition to be CBC Radio’s top-rated weekend program, the two-hour show won the silver medal at the International Radio Conference in New York (2009).